 With my friend Jessica.
 We’ve known each other since we were 7 years old in New Jersey.

 So happy third anniversary to us!
 It really was a wonderful day, and I love Andy even more today than I did three years ago.
 Even though I knew I was moving to Germany, I had no idea where my life was really headed.
 I had no idea how stressful and difficult it would be to try to learn German.
 I had no idea Andy would switch to contract work, allowing us more flexibility to travel.
-I had no idea I’d write a book.
+I had no idea I’d become a full time blogger.
 And even though I’d like to think our lives are settling in nicely, it’s still completely unpredictable.
 Despite being the type to want a plan, I’m learning to embrace not knowing what’s coming up next or how our lives might evolve.
 It started with a tweet, so really, how can anything be predictable after that?